mdthansm/clinicOS_backend/DEPLOYMENT_GUIDE.md

 ## Troubleshooting

+### Issue: Environment variables not found / "SMTP_EMAIL: ❌ NOT SET"
+**This is the most common issue!** Follow these steps:

+1. **Verify variables are set in Render:**
+   - Go to your Render service dashboard
+   - Click "Environment" in the left sidebar
+   - Check that `SMTP_EMAIL` and `SMTP_APP_PASSWORD` are listed
+   - Verify spelling (case-sensitive, no typos)

+2. **Check variable values:**
+   - Click on each variable to edit and verify the value is correct
+   - For `SMTP_EMAIL`: Should be your full Gmail address (e.g., `yourname@gmail.com`)
+   - For `SMTP_APP_PASSWORD`: Should be exactly 16 characters, no spaces or quotes

+3. **After adding/updating variables, manually redeploy:**
+   - Render does NOT automatically redeploy when you add environment variables
+   - Go to "Manual Deploy" → "Deploy latest commit"
+   - OR click "Events" → "Deploy latest commit"

+4. **Verify variable names are exact:**
+   - ✅ Correct: `SMTP_EMAIL`, `SMTP_APP_PASSWORD`
+   - ❌ Wrong: `SMTP_Email`, `SMTP_APP_PASS`, `smtp_email`, `SMTPEMAIL`

+5. **Check deployment logs:**
+   - After redeploy, check the logs
+   - Look for the "🔍 Environment check:" section
+   - If still showing "❌ NOT SET", the variables aren't being passed to the service

 ### Issue: "Network request failed" in client app
 **Solution**: Check that `ENVIRONMENT` is set to `'production'` and `PROD_URL` is correct in your client app configuration.